 - 16. Deductible A fixed dollar amount of Covered Medical Expenses the Plan Participant is responsible for paying or a covered family is responsible for paying in a Benefit Year before the Plan begins paying benefits on Covered Medical Services that are not specifically exempt from Deductible.
 For the Prescription Drug Plan, Deductible is the fixed dollar amount of Covered Prescription Drug Expenses (excluding mail order expenses) that the Plan Participant is responsible for paying or a covered family is responsible for paying in the Benefit Year before the Plan begins paying benefits on non-mail-order Covered Prescription Drug Expenses.
 See the current Schedule of Benefits for Deductible amounts. - 17.
-Dependent or Eligible Dependent An individual who meets one or more of the definitions of Eligible Dependent in Section 1-B, except when the context clearly refers to a Dependent on another group plan as in the Coordination of Benefits Section or to Dependents eligible for benefits under either a Medical or Dependent Care Reimbursement Account with their own eligibility requirements. - 18.
-Dependent Child or Eligible Dependent Child An individual who meets one or more of the definitions of Eligible Dependent Child in Section 1-B-2 or who meets the definition of a disabled Dependent Child in Section 1 C, except when the context clearly refers to a Dependent on another group plan as in the Coordination of Benefits Section or to Dependents eligible for benefits under either a Medical or Dependent Care Reimbursement Account with their own eligibility requirements. - 19.
-Durable Medical Equipment -- Durable therapeutic equipment that: - a. is designed for prolonged use over a period of years; - b. that serves a specific therapeutic purpose in the treatment of an Injury or Illness; - c. is primarily and customarily used for a medical purpose; - d. is appropriate for use in the home, and - e. is not generally useful to a person in the absence of Illness or Injury) - 20.
-Employee or Eligible Employee -- An individual who meets the definition of an Eligible Employee in Section 1-A, except when the context clearly refers to an Employee or Eligible Employee on another group plan as in the Coordination of Benefits Section or an Employee of an organization involved in administering the Plan. - 21.
+Dependent or Eligible Dependent - An individual who meets one or more of the definitions of Eligible Dependent in Section 1-B, except when the context clearly refers to a Dependent on another group plan as in the Coordination of Benefits Section or to Dependents eligible for benefits under either a Medical or Dependent Care Reimbursement Account with their own eligibility requirements. - 18.
+Dependent Child or Eligible Dependent Child - An individual who meets one or more of the definitions of Eligible Dependent Child in Section 1-B-2 or who meets the definition of a disabled Dependent Child in Section 1 C, except when the context clearly refers to a Dependent on another group plan as in the Coordination of Benefits Section or to Dependents eligible for benefits under either a Medical or Dependent Care Reimbursement Account with their own eligibility requirements. - 19.
+Durable Medical Equipment Durable therapeutic equipment that: - a. is designed for prolonged use over a period of years; - b. that serves a specific therapeutic purpose in the treatment of an Injury or Illness; - c. is primarily and customarily used for a medical purpose; - d. is appropriate for use in the home, and - e. is not generally useful to a person in the absence of Illness or Injury) - 20.
+Employee or Eligible Employee An individual who meets the definition of an Eligible Employee in Section 1-A, except when the context clearly refers to an Employee or Eligible Employee on another group plan as in the Coordination of Benefits Section or an Employee of an organization involved in administering the Plan. - 21.
 Effective Date The date on which a new enrollee's coverage begins. - 22.
-Experimental/Investigational Services Experimental and Investigational Services are: - a.
-Any drug or device that cannot be lawfully marketed without approval of the U.S. Food and Drug Administration and approval for marketing has not been given at the time the drug or device is furnished; or - Any drug, device, medical treatment or procedure for which the patient informed consent document utilized with the drug, device, treatment or procedure, was reviewed and approved by the treating facility's Institutional Review Board or other body serving a similar function, or if federal law requires such review or approval; or - c.
-That the drug, device or medical treatment or procedure is under study, prior to or in the absence of any clinical trial, to determine its maximum tolerated dose, its toxicity, its safety, its efficacy or its efficacy as compared with generally medically accepted means of treatment or diagnosis; or
+Experimental/Investigational Services - area drug, device, medical treatment, or procedure that meets any of the following: - 1.
+That cannot be lawfully marketed without approval of the U.S. Food and Drug Administration.
+Further, approval for marketing the drug or device has not been given at the time the drug or device is furnished. - 2.
+The patient informed consent document utilized was reviewed and approved by: - A. The treating facility's Institutional Review Board; or - B. Other body serving a similar function; or if - C. Federal law requires such review or approval. - 3.
+That is under study, prior to or in the absence of any clinical trial to determine its: - A. Maximum tolerated dose; - B. Toxicity; - C. Safety; - D. Efficacy; or - E. Efficacy as compared with generally medically accepted means of treatment or diagnosis.